 Where a country is comprised of a number of different legal jurisdictions, domicile would relate to a particular jurisdiction.
 For example, in the UK an individual would be domiciled in England and Wales, not the UK.
 Similarly, in the USA, where each state has its own legal jurisdiction, domicile would relate to a particular state.

 How you acquire your domicile does not matter, because they are all treated the same for tax purposes.
 The main question is whether you are domiciled in the UK or abroad.

-If you would like to know more about domicile you can contact our Wills, Trusts and Probate department for a free consultation on 020 7167 7660 or email us at email@example.com.
+If you would like any help or advice on any issues relating to deemed domicile rules or on domicile status in general, please contact our Wills, Trusts and Probate Team for a free consultation on 020 8492 2290 or email us at email@example.com.